 - Have a selection of hostels picked out and plan a route between them

 - Make your backpack as lightweight as possible

-- Don’t underestimate the smaller/quieter towns, less options means they can still fill up quickly
+- Don’t underestimate the smaller/quieter towns, fewer options means they can still fill up quickly

 Pre-booking your hostel online works if: